A Place of Refuge by Tobias Jones - ISBN: 9781848662513

 Summary

-Seeking an answer, Tobias Jones and his wife opened their family home and ten acre woodland to those going through crises in their lives, or suffering from depression, addiction and loneliness.
+Seeking an answer to the question of why our society grows unhappier as it becomes more advanced, Tobias Jones and his wife opened their family home and ten-acre woodland to those experiencing life crises, depression, addiction, and loneliness.

 Book Details